 These are Wabash Indoor Blackout Bulbs, and they saw use during WWII.
 These are American bulbs, but European blackout bulbs also exist (in Germany they were called Air Raid Lamps, "Luftschutz Lampen").
-Their purpose was to create a minimal light source to be used in times known as "blackouts", in which there was reason to believe there was danger of an airstrike.
-When this happened, all normal bulbs were turned off, and these bulbs were used instead.
-The idea behind this probably was to make it difficult for enemy airplanes to accurately locate cities to attack.
+Their purpose was to create a minimal light source to be used in times known as "blackouts", in which there was reason to believe there was danger of an air raid.
+When this happened, all normal bulbs had to be turned off, and these bulbs were used instead.
+The idea was to make it more difficult for enemy airplanes to locate their targets.
 I heard a story about these bulbs from an eBay seller, he said that if patrolling troops saw light coming from your home during a "blackout", they could shoot out the source.
-(I haven't verified this, but it wouldn't surprise me if it's true).
+(I haven't verified this, but it wouldn't surprise me).
 I know for a fact that these bulbs have been found in old homes in Hawaii, but they were also used in other states, like Florida for example.